-- This saltine toffee is both quick and easy to make and it’s crazy good!
+- Saltine toffee is both quick and easy to make, and it’s crazy good!

 - It just needs a few ingredients, most of which you probably have.

-- Unlike most candy recipes, this is easy to make with no thermometer needed.
+- Unlike most candy recipes, no candy thermometer required.

 - Can be made ahead of time and frozen.

-- It’s not fragile so it’s a great gift idea and holds up well in the mail.
+- It’s a great gift idea and holds up well in the mail.